 MR. KESSLER, a director of the Company since August 1993, was appointed President and Chief Executive Officer of the Company in April 1994.
-Prior to joining the Company, he was Vice President -- Finance/Administration and Chief Financial Officer of Bird Medical Technologies, Inc., a manufacturer of medical equipment from November 1992 and also served as Secretary from January 1993 to April 1994.
-Prior to joining Bird Medical, Mr. Kessler was Vice President, Finance/ Administration and Chief Financial Officer of Emerald Systems Corporation, a computer systems company from January 1992 to November 1992.
+Prior to joining the Company, he was Vice President -- Finance/Administration and Chief Financial Officer of Bird Medical Technologies, Inc., a manufacturer of medical equipment from November 1992 and also served as Secretary from January 1993.
+Prior to joining Bird Medical, Mr. Kessler was Vice President, Finance/Administration and Chief Financial Officer of Emerald Systems Corporation, a computer systems company.
 From July 1980 to July 1991, Mr. Kessler was with Wavetek Corporation serving in various positions, including Chief Financial Officer during the period of 1987 to 1991.